 February

 February marks the beginning of many organizations’ recruitment cycles.
-HR leaders should take this time to review workforce needs, plan recruitment campaigns, and align hiring efforts with company goals for the year.
+HR leaders should take this time to review workforce needs, plan recruitment campaigns, and align workforce planning and hiring efforts with company goals for the year.

 Black History Month (February 1–28)